LordRafa/UT61E-_Communication_Protocol/README.md

 | Reverse Engienering UT61E+ Notes | UT64E+ protocol description |
 | UT61E+_POC.py | UT-61E+ communication proof of concept in python |

-The rest of the files where used to reverse the communication protocol:
+The rest of the files were used to reverse the communication protocol:

 | File | Description |
 |------|-------------|